 - DSCI 630 Project Risk Management (4 credits)

-- DSCI 691 Models for Problem Solving (4 credits) or
+- DSCI 691 Project Management: Leadership and Problem Solving (4 credits) or

 - MIS 671 Problem Formulation, Data Presentation and Research Method (4 credits)